Roseiguado/Marlen1684.github.io/home.md

 My name is Marlen Brito.
 I'm a code student.
 I live with my 3 kids in a very small but cuzy apartment.
 That aparment is our little piece of heaven.
 We have a beautiful and silly dog called Pepita.
 I'm totally in love with this new journey in my life.
-Be here, at school learning again, it's a dream come true.
+Being here at school learning again, is a dream come true.

 # Goals